luizfilipe/node-tictactoe-p2p-app-js/README.md

-#A p2p Tic Tac Toe built in AppJS
+#A P2P tic tac toe game built in AppJS

 For more information about AppJS and AppJS Licensing see: https://github.com/appjs/appjs